christophenoel/argo-workflows/docs/user_manual.md

 ### Argo CLI

-This tutorial covers how you can use ARGO CLI to register a workflow template, submit a workflow and monitor its status before retrieving logs and results.
+This tutorial demonstrates how to use the Argo CLI to register a workflow template, submit a workflow, monitor its status, and retrieve logs and results.

 #### Register a Workflow template

-As we want to register a Workflow template, the first step would be to defined one.
+To register a workflow template, we first need to define one.

 ```yaml
 apiVersion: argoproj.io/v1alpha1